huggingface/blog/intro-graphml.md

 **Edge-level** features complement the representation with more detailed information about the connectedness of the nodes, and include the **shortest distance** between two nodes, their **common neighbours**, and their **Katz index** (which is the number of possible walks of up to a certain length between two nodes - it can be computed directly from the adjacency matrix).

-**Graph level features** contain high-level information about graph similiarity and specificities.
-Total **graphlet counts**, though computationally expensive, provide information about the shape of sub-graphs. **Kernel methods** measure similarity between graphs through different "bag of nodes" method (similar to bag of words).
+**Graph level features** contain high-level information about graph similarity and specificities.
+Total **graphlet counts**, though computationally expensive, provide information about the shape of sub-graphs. **Kernel methods** measure similarity between graphs through different "bag of nodes" methods (similar to bag of words).

 ### Walk-based approaches

 [**Walk-based approaches**](https://en.wikipedia.org/wiki/Random_walk) use the probability of visiting a node j from a node i on a random walk to define similarity metrics; these approaches combine both local and global information. [**Node2Vec**](https://snap.stanford.edu/node2vec/), for example, simulates random walks between nodes of a graph, then processes these walks with a skip-gram, [much like we would do with words in sentences](https://arxiv.org/abs/1301.3781), to compute embeddings.
-These approaches can also be used to [accelerate computations](https://arxiv.org/abs/1208.3071) of the [**Page Rank method**](http://infolab.stanford.edu/pub/papers/google.pdf), which assign an importance score to each node (based on its connectivity to other nodes, evaluated as its frequency of visit by random walk, for example).
+These approaches can also be used to [accelerate computations](https://arxiv.org/abs/1208.3071) of the [**Page Rank method**](http://infolab.stanford.edu/pub/papers/google.pdf), which assigns an importance score to each node (based on its connectivity to other nodes, evaluated as its frequency of visit by random walk, for example).

 However, these methods have limits: they cannot obtain embeddings for new nodes, do not capture structural similarity between nodes finely, and cannot use added features.

 ## Graph Neural Networks

-Neural networks can (hopefully) generalise to unseen data.
-What should a good neural network be, to work on graphs, given the representation constraints we evoked earlier?
+Neural networks can generalize to unseen data.
+Given the representation constraints we evoked earlier, what should a good neural network be to work on graphs?

 It should: